Games

 We understand institutional procurement.
 We can work with purchase orders, provide W-8BEN/W-9 forms for international clients, accommodate multi-stage approval processes, and deliver against milestone-based contracts.
 We have experience working with university procurement departments and public sector frameworks.

-Typically within 3-5 business days.
-Our developers are experienced at reading existing Unity codebases, adopting house coding standards, and integrating into Jira/Slack workflows.
-We request a brief technical onboarding document and repository access, then we are productive from the first sprint.
+View Industry Page →Typically within 3-5 business days.
+Our developers are experienced at reading existing Unity codebases, adopting house coding standards, and integrating into Jira and Slack workflows.
+We request a brief technical onboarding document and repository access, then we're productive from the first sprint.

 For ongoing co-development we work on weekly or monthly rates with transparent sprint reporting, so you only pay for capacity you use.
 For well-scoped features (a porting layer, a UI system, a multiplayer integration), we can also provide fixed-price quotes with milestone-based payments.

-Three things: pedigree (our lead has shipped RuneScape Mobile at Jagex), integration (we join your tools and processes, not the other way around), and accountability (you get a consistent team with a company behind them, not a solo contractor who might disappear mid-sprint).
+Three things.
+Pedigree: our lead developer shipped RuneScape Mobile at Jagex.
+Integration: we join your tools and processes, not the other way around.
+Accountability: you get a consistent team with a UK-registered company behind them, not a solo contractor who might disappear mid-sprint.
+Our 5.0 rating across 42 projects on Upwork is the track record behind that claim.

 Yes.
-We handle platform-specific certification requirements for PlayStation (TRC), Xbox (XR), and Nintendo Switch (Lotcheck), including mandatory features like achievements/trophies, suspend/resume, and input remapping.
+We handle platform-specific certification requirements for PlayStation (TRC), Xbox (XR), and Nintendo Switch (Lotcheck), including mandatory features like achievements and trophies, suspend and resume, and input remapping.
+Our goal is a first-time pass to avoid costly resubmission delays.

 Startups & Indie Studios